The snowboard scene is experiencing a major shakeup right now.

 Who’s in and who’s out?

 It’s been an eventful few years for American legend Jamie Anderson, who gave birth to her first child in March 2023 and her second child in April 2025.
-In between, she briefly returned to competition as part of the Natural Selection Tour, a backcountry event series.
+The two-time Olympic slopestyle champion, now 35, attempted a comeback this season ahead of the Milan Cortina Games but fell one spot shy of qualifying for the U.S. team.

 Who are some of the new stars?

-• Mia Brookes: Great Britain’s Brookes, who will be 19 during the Winter Olympics, has been one of snowboarding’s biggest breakthroughs in these last few years.
-A true dual threat, she won slopestyle gold at the 2023 World Championships and 2024 X Games, and also has won back-to-back big air World Cup titles.
+• Mia Brookes: Great Britain’s Brookes, 19, has been one of snowboarding’s biggest breakthroughs in these last few years.
+A true dual threat, she’s earned the 2023 slopestyle world title, two X Games slopestyle titles, and two World Cup big air titles.
 In 2023, she became the first woman to land a 1440 in a competition.
+Brookes often differentiates herself by opting for flatspins, rather than corked rotations, on her biggest tricks.

 • Mari Fukada: Japan has had an influx of new talent in every discipline, and women’s slopestyle and big air are no exceptions.
-Fukada, who will turn 19 before the start of the Milan Cortina Games, enters this season ranked No. 2 in big air and No. 4 in slopestyle.
-She won World Cup events in both disciplines last season.
+Fukada, 19, is currently ranked No. 3 in big air and No. 4 in slopestyle, and has notched World Cup victories in both disciplines.

 What's happened since Beijing in other disciplines?